As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 So, what does this mean for SEO?

-Let’s first take a look at some meaningful voice search statistics.
+But first, let’s take a look at some meaningful statistics.

 Voice Search Statistics